hashicorp/packer/website/source/docs/builders/googlecompute.html.markdown

 -   `state_timeout` (string) - The time to wait for instance state changes.
     Defaults to `"5m"`.

+-   `subnetwork` (string) - The Google Compute subnetwork to use for the launced instance.
+Only required if the `network` has been created with custom subnetting.

 -   `tags` (array of strings)

 -   `use_internal_ip` (boolean) - If true, use the instance's internal IP